mre/endler.dev/content/2022/zerocal/index.md

 cargo shuttle deploy
 ```

-Right, that's it.
+Right, that's all.
 It's that easy.
 Thanks to the folks over at [shuttle.rs](https://shuttle.rs) for making this possible.

 The calendar app is now available at [https://zerocal.shuttleapp.rs](https://zerocal.shuttleapp.rs).